gvwilson/thirdbit/src/fiction/iffy/index.md

 he tugged the calloused fingers of his real hand through the tangles in his beard.
 "Buy, sell, or trade?" he asked.

-"Trade," Iffy said.
-She held up the bent rod.
+"Trade," Iffy said, holding up the bent rod.
 "Tangled some flotsam comin' in from our last dredge.
 The engine over-spun before I could get to it.
 There's no cracks or nothin'," she added hastily as she handed it to him.